How are hearings scheduled?

 If you choose to bring documentation, you must bring copies for the hearing officer and the opposing side.

 What if I'm unable to get a witness or document for my case?

 The department can issue a subpoena to compel an individual's participation or to produce evidence either party needs for their case.

-An Application for Issuance of Witness Subpoena can be picked up at a Connection Point near you or downloaded here.
+An Application for Issuance of Witness Subpoena (App-107) can be picked up at a Connection Point near you or downloaded by clicking the link.
 On the application you must provide a name, address, telephone number and the specific reason you are requesting a document or a witness’s participation.
 Subpoenas cannot be served on addresses outside of South Carolina.

 The chief administrative hearing officer or his/her designee determines whether a subpoena will be issued on a case-by-case basis.

 How will I find out the result of the appeal hearing?